-The NDIS is designed to provide supports for people who have impairments that are likely to be lifelong.
+The NDIS provides supports for people with disability who have conditions that are likely to be lifelong.
 Some disabilities or conditions are progressive or degenerative, meaning they can worsen over time.

-While it can be hard to confront the reality of a changing condition, it is helpful to understand the prognosis and possible future changes.
+While it can be hard to confront the reality of a changing condition, it can be helpful to understand the prognosis and possible future changes.